Entrepreneurship and Innovation (EI)

 EI 3310.
 Entrepreneurial Mindset I. 3 Semester Hours.

-An analysis of current theories of international transactions, with emphasis on the inter relationships among various aggregate economic variables with balance of payments.
-Policies effecting economic relations on the national and international levels are examined.
+An analysis of current theories of international transactions, with emphasis on the interrelationships among various aggregate economic variables with balance of payments.
+Policies affecting economic relations on the national and international levels are examined.
 Contemporary economic issues and theories are considered as they relate to the world of economy.
-(Spring) Prerequisites: EC 2301, EC 2303, MT 1305 or MT 2303, MT 2306 or MT 2412, AC 2310 or AC 2301, AC 2320 or AC 2302.
-(Not currently offered.
+(Spring) (Not currently offered.
 Check with Dept. Chair).

 EI 3340.
 Entrepreneurial Mindset II.
 3 Semester Hours.